Beech Lodge School Services Ltd (Fagus)

 We may collect and process the following data about you:

-- Information that you provide by filling in forms on our site www.fagus.org.uk or at events, exhibitions or conferences.
+- Information that you provide by filling in forms on our site www.fagus.org.uk.
 This includes information provided at the time of registering to use our site, subscribing to our service or requesting further services as well as details of your visits to our site and the resources that you access.
-Personal information collected includes your name, address, email address, ‘phone number and job title.
+Personal information collected includes your name, address, email address, telephone number and job title

 - We may also ask you for information when you report a problem with our site.